Hei hei Disney movie fans! Swim into an ocean of fun with these free printable Moana coloring pages and activity sheets.

 Eighteen pages of creative activities including storytelling, making a manta ray, a turtle beach seek and find, and engineering your own sea vessel.

-Download the whole free printable Moana activity packet here.
+Download the free printable Moana activity packet here

 Moana Educator’s Guide